content-services/zest/release/docs/PythonPythonPackageContentResponse.md

 HasClassifiers returns a boolean if a field has been set.

-### SetClassifiersNil

-`func (o *PythonPythonPackageContentResponse) SetClassifiersNil(b bool)`

- SetClassifiersNil sets the value for Classifiers to be an explicit nil

-### UnsetClassifiers
-`func (o *PythonPythonPackageContentResponse) UnsetClassifiers()`

-UnsetClassifiers ensures that no value is present for Classifiers, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)